veraaa99/inlamningsuppgift-1-javascript-3/README.md

 ## Getting Started

+First, create an .env file and paste the required variables to connect to the database.

+If you're using npm to run the project, make sure to install the necessary modules by running: `run npm install next --legacy-peer-deps`

+if the command above does not work, try deleting the package-lock.json file, and try again.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev